ikrima/gamedevguide/contents/guides/ue4guide/performance-optimization/Asset Size & Loading.md

 ---
-sortIndex: 2
+sortIndex: 6
+title: Asset Size Reduction and Loading Time Optimization
 ---

-UnrealFest Europe 2018: Introduction to UE4 Asset Reduction Tools and Optimization Tips for Load Times and GC
+# UnrealFest Europe 2018: Introduction to UE4 Asset Reduction Tools and Optimization Tips for Load Times and GC

-**Find objects that take a lot of time to do vertex calculations using Graphics Debugger**
+## Find objects that take a lot of time to do vertex calculations using Graphics Debugger

 Example: